slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 Size Reduction: `28%`

-I have saved the best for the last and it's needless to say this is a shellcode that forces a system reboot.
+I have saved the best for the last and it's needless to say this is a shellcode that will force a system reboot.

 For this one I actually took a different approach altogether and ended up minimising the shellcode length by `10 bytes`.
 Here is what I have done: